-Brilliant tips for post-secondary students to stretch their money
+Brilliant finance tips for post-secondary students to stretch their money

 With the end of summer comes the mass return of students to campuses and classrooms.
 And while the reputation of the “poor student” is well known, that doesn’t mean you have to be one.

-Whether you’re looking for deals to cut costs, saving up your hard-earned summer wages, or looking to make some extra spending cash throughout the school year, these resources can help make your money work for you.
+Whether you’re looking for deals to cut costs, saving up your hard-earned summer wages, or looking to make some extra spending cash throughout the school year, these finance tips for post-secondary students and helpful resources can help make your money work for you.

 1. Take advantage of student discounts